skambuilds/PySpark-EMR-FraudDetection/README.md

 	test_df = test_ts.join(test_id, "TransactionID", how='left')

 ### Feature Selection
 Exploring the dataset we noticed that there were so many NAN values, consequently we take inspiration from this [Exploratory Data Analysis](https://www.kaggle.com/cdeotte/eda-for-columns-v-and-id) to perform the feature selection.
 The authors analyzed all the columns of train_transaction.csv to determine which columns are related by the number of NANs present.
 They see that D1 relates to a subset of V281 thru V315, and D11 relates to V1 thru V11.
-Also we find groups of Vs with similar NAN structure.
+They also find groups of Vs with similar NAN structure.
 And they see that M1, M2, M3 related and M8, M9 related.

 The V columns appear to be redundant and correlated.
 Therefore for each block of V columns with similar NAN structure, we could find subsets within the block that are correlated.
 Then we can replace the entire block with one column from each subset.